zerofishnoodles/production-stack/docs/source/use_cases/kv-cache-aware-routing.rst

 2. Set up port forwarding to access the router
 3. Test the KV cache aware routing functionality

-The KV cache aware routing feature helps improve performance by ensuring that requests with shared prefixes are routed to the same instance, maximizing KV cache utilization.
+The KV cache aware routing feature helps improve performance by ensuring that requests will be routed to the instance with the highest KV cache hit rate, maximizing KV cache utilization.